Lincoln, the North, and the Question of Emancipation

 W. H. Pratt, Proclamation of Emancipation Abraham Lincoln (1867)

 The documents in this section approach the legacy of the Emancipation Proclamation from two different directions: first, in relation to Lincoln’s reputation and, second, in relation to the status and experiences of African Americans during Reconstruction.
-The portrait of Lincoln was created by W. H. Pratt two years after Lincoln’s assassination and the end of the Civil War in the spring of 1865.
+The portrait of Lincoln was created by W. H. Pratt in 1867, two years after Lincoln’s assassination and the end of the Civil War.
 The words of the Emancipation Proclamation are written in calligraphy across the page to form a drawing of Lincoln’s face.
-The second document, an excerpt of an 1883 speech by Frederick Douglass, addresses the nation’s continuing failure to fulfill its commitment to African American freedom and citizenship.
-Douglass had escaped slavery in 1838 and become a prominent writer and orator for abolition, women’s suffrage, and, after the war, civil rights.
+The second document, an excerpt of an 1883 speech by Frederick Douglass, addressed the nation’s continuing failure to fulfill its commitment to African American freedom and citizenship.
+Douglass had escaped slavery in 1838 and became a prominent writer and orator for abolition, women’s suffrage, and racial justice.

 Selection: Frederick Douglass, Speech in Louisville, KY, in Three Addresses on the Relations Subsisting between the White and Colored People of the United States, 8-10 (1883)

-1. How does Pratt’s portrait of Lincoln commemorate the president?
+1. How did Pratt’s portrait of Lincoln commemorate the president?
 What does the portrait suggest about the status of the Emancipation Proclamation among all of Lincoln’s actions?

-2. What does Douglass mean by the phrase “the color line”?
-What social, economic, and political conditions do African Americans face in the 1880s, according to Douglass?
-How do Douglass’ concerns about the condition of African Americans following emancipation compare to the concerns of white Northerners expressed elsewhere in this document collection?
+2. What do you think Douglass meant by the phrase “the color line”?
+What social, economic, and political conditions did African Americans face in the 1880s, according to Douglass?
+How did Douglass’ concerns about the condition of African Americans following emancipation compare to the concerns of white Northerners expressed elsewhere in this document collection?

 Leslie M. Harris.
 In the Shadow of Slavery: African Americans in New York City, 1626–1863.
 2003.